TPei/yappl_transformation_functions/README.md

 - [OpenWhisk](https://github.com/apache/incubator-openwhisk)
 - [Whisk Deploy](https://github.com/apache/incubator-openwhisk-wskdeploy)

+After deploying, you may use the provided request.json to see if it works, e.g.:
+`wsk action invoke anonymizer_demo/anonymizer -r -P request.json`

 ## Contributing
 If you want to contribute functions to the store, simply add them to the functions folder and store.json file.